adojang/ESC-DASH/README.md

-# ESP-DASH: Dashboard for Escape Room Company
+# ESP-DASH: Dashboard for Esc Rooms in Tygervallei Mall

 Welcome to the ESP-DASH repository!
 This codebase is a dashboard designed for a Esc Rooms that allows them to override any electronic puzzle in their rooms and track important metrics.